The current state of heat network regulations - As of April 2025

 - Customer service standards, including handling faults, emergencies, and home attendances.

-- How to support consumers in vulnerable circumstances, both those in need of additional support and in payment difficulty.
+- How to support residents in vulnerable circumstances, both those in need of additional support and in payment difficulty.

 - Service level agreements (SLAs) in terms of refunds, compensation, and response times.